15 Types of Pans to Suit All Your Cookware Needs

 The handles let you easily load, unload and transport the tray, the large size lets you accommodate large cuts of meat and the heavy-duty construction withstands high temperatures and dry heat.

 Griddles have ridged surfaces that are large and flat and can come with or without sides and in a square or round shape.
-They're among the most fun types of cooking pans to use, for some reason.
+They're among the most fun types of cooking pans to use, for some reason, and among the easiest to clean (here's how to clean an electric griddle).

 These are excellent for cooking breakfast favorites such as eggs, hash browns and pancakes, as well as for searing food at high temperatures, such as steaks and burgers, giving you those perfect grill marks.